-Our isotope lapse rates most closely align with van der Veen et al., (2018), whose data also exhibit nonlinear δD lapse rates that strengthen around 4000-m elevation, and Racoviteanu et al., (2013), whose study includes high-elevation snow samples from the eastern Himalaya (Fig. 5 and details in Table 2).
-Varay et al., (2017) demonstrate a strengthening of isotopic lapse rates from the pre- to post-monsoon season in the low-elevation Tons and Yamuna watershed while the isotopic lapse rate in the higher elevation Sutlej basin remains relatively stable across seasons.
-In general, studies from the west and central Himalaya report stable isotope lapse rates that are notably weaker than those found in our study.
-We attribute the differences in stable isotope lapse rates to the paucity of high-elevation data, the spatial coverage of our sampling approach, as well as the increased contribution of δ18O- and δD-depleted glacier and snowmelt to surface water at high-elevation sites.
-These factors emerge as clear controls on δ18O and δD stable isotope lapse rates when we compare studies across the Himalayan front (Fig. 5).
-Indeed, in their review article, Poage & Chamberlain, (2001) report average δ18O stable isotope lapse rates of -4.1 0/00 km-1 from eight studies in high-altitude regions (including the Himalaya); however, the authors note that the r2 values of the regressions from these studies is relatively weak as a result of greater scatter and variability in the data, which the authors attribute to complex precipitation patterns and post-depositional processes in snowpack.
-Our data reinforce that δ18O- and δD water stable isotope lapse rates exhibit nonlinear trends that increase at high elevations.
+Our isotope lapse rates most closely align with van der Veen et al., (2018), whose data also exhibit nonlinear δD lapse rates that strengthen around 4000-m elevation, and Racoviteanu et al., (2013), whose study includes high-elevation snow samples from the eastern Himalaya (Fig. 7 and details in Table 2).
+Varay et al., (2017) demonstrate a strengthening of δ18O and δD lapse rates from the pre- to post-monsoon season in the low-elevation Tons and Yamuna watershed while the δ18O and δD lapse rate in the higher elevation Sutlej basin remains relatively stable across seasons.
+In general, studies from the west and central Himalaya report δ18O and δD lapse rates that are notably weaker than those found in our study.
+We attribute the differences in δ18O and δD lapse rates to the paucity of high-elevation data, the spatial coverage of our sampling approach, as well as the increased contribution of δ18O- and δD-depleted glacier and snowmelt to surface water at high-elevation sites.
+These factors emerge as clear controls on δ18O and δD stable isotope lapse rates when we compare studies across the Himalayan front (Fig. 7).
+Indeed, in their review article, Poage & Chamberlain, (2001) report average δ18O stable isotope lapse rates of -4.1 0/00 km-1 from eight studies of surface waters in high-altitude regions (including the Himalaya); however, the authors note that the r2 values of the regressions from these studies is relatively weak as a result of larger scatter and variability in the data, which the authors attribute to complex precipitation patterns and post-depositional processes in snowpack.
+Our data reinforce that δ18O and δD stable isotope lapse rates exhibit nonlinear trends that increase at high elevations.